drnic/ninja-search-js/README.md

-Ninja Search - the Greasemonkey Script
+Ninja Search JS - the Greasemonkey Script
 --------------------------------------

 Description
 ===========

-Every annoyed by HTML drop down lists that are too long, not ordered or in some other way difficult/slow to find and select an item?
-Ninja Search - the Greasemonkey Script is for you.

-Every web page you visit will have its `<select>` elements suffixed with a small Ninja Search icon.
-When you click this, the `<select>` drop down element is converted into a text field with intelligent autocompletion.
-When you select an element, the text field disappears and the original `<select>` element returns with the desired selected item.
+Do long drop down lists make you want to send out an assassin and hunt down web developers?
+Then I have the ninja for you.

+Ninja Search JS - the Greasemonkey Script (aka ninja-search-js) converts all nasty, long drop down lists into autocompleteable text fields; and then then snap back into their drop down list form when you've selected an item.

+See the [home page](http://drnic.github.com/ninja-search-js/) for more information, a demo, and the downloadable Greasemonkey/GreaseKit script.

+Ok, let's put the [installer script here](http://drnic.github.com/ninja-search-js/dist/ninja-search.user.js) too.

 Author
 ======